Nepal

 Asia-Pacific

-Nepal initiated its TNA process as part of Phase I TNA countries.
-Nepal now completed and launched its Technology Needs Assessment, Barrier Analysis & Enabling Framework and Technology Action Plans reports, covering both adaptation and mitigation.
+Nepal completed its TNA in 2021 and launched its Barrier Analysis & Enabling Framework and Technology Action Plans reports.

 Share this